ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-getting-around-with-liquid-markdown-javascript-html.md

 ---
 layout: post
-title: Getting around with Liquid/Markdown/Javascript/HTML
+title: Navigating Jekyll parsing
+update_date: 2014-09-19
 ---

-To productively work with Github Pages, one has to know their way around Liquid, Markdown, javascript and HTML.
+To productively work with Github Pages, one has to know their way around Liquid, Markdown, Javascript and HTML.

 #### Liquid